lanayotech/vagrant-manager/README.md

 # Vagrant Manager for OS X

-Vagrant Manager is a OS X Status Bar icon that lets you manage all of your vagrant machines from one central location.
+Vagrant Manager is an OS X status bar menu app that lets you manage all of your vagrant machines from one central location.
 More information is available at http://vagrantmanager.com/

 ## Downloads